vidio-research/ai-video-cutting-research-preview/README.md

 Extensive experiments conducted on multiple editing benchmarks have demonstrated that Videoshop produces higher quality edits compared to several baseline methods across various evaluation metrics, including edit fidelity, source faithfulness, and temporal consistency [87].

 This approach allows users to perform a wide spectrum of semantic edits with fine-grained control over locations and appearance, such as adding or removing objects, semantically changing objects, and inserting stock photos into videos [87].
-By focusing the editing effort on a single keyframe and leveraging the properties of latent space inversion and noise extrapolation within diffusion models, Videoshop offers a powerful and flexible way to achieve localized and consistent video edits without the need for any training.87
+By focusing the editing effort on a single keyframe and leveraging the properties of latent space inversion and noise extrapolation within diffusion models, Videoshop offers a powerful and flexible way to achieve localized and consistent video edits without the need for any training [87].

 ## **7\.
 Data-Driven Approaches to Video Cutting**